craigmaclachlan/article_classification/README.md

 `python setup.py install`

 ## Training Data
-The training data is a dataset made available by the BBC, and can be found here: http://mlg.ucd.ie/datasets/bbc.html
+The training data originated from BBC News, and can be found here: http://mlg.ucd.ie/datasets/bbc.html

 There are two datasets: general news articles and sport news articles.
 Both